-Trump renews call for NFL players to stand for anthem and for networks to show it
+Trump tweets about the NFL anthem as Dolphins’ Kenny Stills, Albert Wilson take a knee in Week 1

 “Wow, NFL first game ratings are way down over an already really bad last year comparison,” he tweeted.
 “Viewership declined 13%, the lowest in over a decade.
 If the players stood proudly for our Flag and Anthem, and it is all shown on broadcast, maybe ratings could come back?
 Otherwise worse!”

+The 1 p.m. season openers featured sporadic anthem demonstrations, with Kenny Stills and Albert Wilson of the Dolphins taking a knee and their teammate, Robert Quinn, raising a fist before the game against the Titans.

-TV networks showed the anthem last season when player demonstrations to raise awareness of social injustice and police brutality were at their height and the president was on a rampage, calling for any “son of a bitch” who did not stand to be fired and tweeting frequently about the issue.
+For the most part, it was football as usual the year after TV networks showed the anthem when player demonstrations to raise awareness of social injustice and police brutality were at their height and the president was on a rampage, calling for any “son of a bitch” who did not stand to be fired and tweeting frequently about the issue.

 [NFL Week 1: Trump and the national anthem, Andrew Luck returns, Aaron Rodgers faces Khalil Mack]